-Data disclaimer: In 2022, HHC received third-party assurance of its environmental performance data for the third consecutive year.
-We acknowledge that the fluctuations shown in 2020 and 2021 may be skewed due to the pandemic and sale of properties.
-While office and retail continued to see property shutdowns and diminished occupancy during 2021, residential properties continued to see increases in usage as work-from-home continued.
-We have excluded properties that saw a lower than -25% or greater than 25% change in value from 2020 to 2021.
+environmental impact comes from the operation of our properties-Data disclaimer: In 2022, HHC received which remain a focus as we make successful progress against our third-party assurance of its environmental performance data for the third consecutive year.
+We acknowledge that the fluctuations shown in 2020 and 2021 may be skewed due to We have surpassed our reduction targets for energy and emissions the pandemic and sale of properties.
+While office and have made modest progress against our water reduction target. and retail continued to see property shutdowns and diminished occupancy during 2021, residential Due to the varying impacts of COVID-19 on different property properties continued to see increases in usage as types-including our multifamily residential, office, retail, and nowwork-from-home continued.
+We have excluded sold hospitality assets-we have unsurprisingly seen increases in properties that saw a lower than -25% or greater than 25% change in value from 2020 to 2021.